gpsdll2mh.py

 So, in a 'rover' contest or on a WAB trip, the radio operator will know immediately when the vehicle has transited from one (small) square to another.

-As I mentioned before, the program isn't finished just as I'd like it (the GUI version) and I have one or two nips and tucks yet to complete so as to (optionally) untie it from `gpsd's coat-tails.
-But right now it does what I set out to do so it may as well be exposed to a bit of peer review.
+As I mentioned before, the program isn't fully finished - even having just updated it (Feb 2012) to cope with the `gpsd` API change - I'd like to finish the necessary branch to (optionally) untie it from `gpsd's coat-tails (so that Lat & Long could be entered manually, derived from another source).
+But right now it does what I set out to do so it may as well be exposed to a bit more peer review.

-That said, I can't take all the credit for the program because I copied the LOCATOR calculation part from lonlat2maidenhead a python script that I found on the internet when looking for a linux replacement for the Windows® program, TAC32 that I had used in the past.
+That said, I can't take all the credit for the program because I copied the LOCATOR calculation part from lonlat2maidenhead a python script that I found when looking for a linux replacement for the Windows® program, TAC32 that I had used in the past.